evanpurkhiser/prolink-connect/README.md

   // NOTES on the Device ID:
   //
   //  It's recommended that you use a Device ID of `5` for the virtual device.
-  //  Using a ID between 1 - 4 will take up ONE SLOT on the network that normally
+  //  Using a ID between 1 - 6 will take up ONE SLOT on the network that normally
   //  a CDJ would occupy.
-When a 1-4 ID is used You may ONLY HAVE 3 CDJs on the
+When a 1-6 ID is used You may ONLY HAVE 5 CDJs on the
   //  network.
-Attempting to connect a 4th CDJ will conflict with the virtual
+Attempting to connect a 6th CDJ will conflict with the virtual
   //  device announced on the network by prolink-connect.
+(On models older than
+  //  2000s the rande is 1-4.)
   //
   //  There are some cases where you may want your virtual device to announce
   //  itself with "real" device ID, but this library does not currently support